DRONE PHOTOS of Bridges In Cleveland Ohio

 Eagle Avenue Lift Bridge (closed, scheduled for demolition)

-of Cleveland, carries its weighty heritage dating back to 1931.
+The Eagle Avenue Lift Bridge, situated in the Flats district of Cleveland, carries its weighty heritage dating back to 1931.
 It spans 216 foot over the Cuyahoga River.
 The bridge is a vertical lift, Pennsylvania Through Truss style bridge with a slight incline.

 The Lorain Carnegie Bridge aka The Hope Memorial Bridge